-To develop the Group's portfolio further, the Managers' emphasis will be on investing in a variety of further onshore wind and solar PV projects in the UK, France and Ireland, while also considering additional appropriate geographies for investment in Northern Europe (maintaining a minimum investment of 50% of the portfolio by value in the UK, as set out in the Company's Investment Policy).
+As TRIG continues to expand its portfolio, the Managers' emphasis will be on investing in a variety of further onshore wind and solar PV projects in the UK, France and Ireland, while also considering additional appropriate geographies for investment in Northern Europe (maintaining a minimum investment of 50% of the portfolio by value in the UK, as set out in the Company's Investment Policy).
 The volume of opportunities to acquire onshore wind and solar PV providing returns in line with the Company's targets means that it is likely to remain focused on these two technologies in the near term, although it will keep further technologies under consideration to the extent that as markets evolve they may offer a risk-return profile commensurate with the Group's investment objectives.

-The Managers, having been associated with TRIG since its inception, look forward to continuing the close collaboration in managing the portfolio and enhancing its scale and diversification in 2014 in support of achieving the target long-term returns for investors.
+The Managers, having been associated with TRIG since its inception, look forward to working together further on managing the portfolio and enhancing its scale and diversification in 2014 in support of achieving the target long-term returns for investors.

-InfraRed Capital Partners Limited, Investment Manager

-Renewable Energy Systems Limited, Operations Manager
+InfraRed Capital Partners Limited Investment Manager Renewable Energy Systems Limited Operations Manager